cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ```

 ## The Staged Output Copy: Registers → SMEM → Registers → GMEM
 The output is currently scattered across each thread's registers.
 Per the [opening of this section](#epilogue-output-gmem), we have to stage it through SMEM to land a coalesced, vectorized GMEM write.
-Two tiled copies, executed in sequence: registers → SMEM, then SMEM → registers → GMEM.
+Two tiled copies, executed in sequence -- registers → SMEM, then SMEM → registers → GMEM.

 ### Registers → SMEM
 We can now begin our register->SMEM write.
 Since we never sliced a portion of SMEM for O, we can simply reuse Q's SMEM portion; it has the exact same shape and size as O, and it isn't being used for anything anymore.
 We can also reuse its layout, since the write access pattern has the same bank-conflict problem as the read, so our swizzled layout from before is perfect.